OlivarezK/Custom-ERC20-Token/README.md

 You can also use Remix as an alternative.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., CreateAndMintToken.sol).
-Copy and paste the code from the "CreateAndMintToken.sol" file in this repository.
+Save the file with a .sol extension (e.g., MToken.sol).
+Copy and paste the code from the "MToken.sol" file in this repository.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile CreateAndMintToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile MToken.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MToken" contract from the dropdown menu, and then click on the "Deploy" button.